Health & Medical

 It is for this reason that the most common approach adopted in healthcare buildings is progressive horizontal evacuation, moving occupants from the fire-affected area, through a fire-resisting barrier to an adjoining area, which is designed to protect the occupants from the immediate danger of fire and smoke.
 The occupants then remain in the fire safe area (refuge) until the fire is extinguished or, if necessary, further evacuation is required to another refuge or down the nearest stairway.

-Checkmate Fire is one of the largest and most reputable passive fire protection companies with operations both in the UK and internationally.
+Checkmate Fire is one of the largest and most reputable passive fire protection companies with extensive experience working within the NHS for many decades.

 Key to this strategy – in conjunction with other fire safety measures – is the use of fire-resistant compartment lines, which form barriers between the fire and the refuge points; and fire doors, which allow the passage of persons and objects through them.